Relatively Fast and Reasonably Furious: Evidence for Increased Burstiness in Smaller Halos at Cosmic Dawn

 The last question we would like to answer is whether star-formation burstiness happens on fast or slow timescales.
 This measurement is more complex, as $\sigmaPSD$ is the main parameter that regulates the amount of scatter in observables, with $\tauPSD$ acting as a ``decorrelation timescale'' that cuts off shorter bursts (see Fig.~\ref{fig:Change_PDFs_eta_sigmatau}).

 Fig.~\ref{fig:cornerssigmaPS_z6_tau} shows the posterior of $\tauPSD$, where UVLFs alone or added to clustering cannot distinguish the timescales of burstiness, essentially allowing all values of $\tauPSD$.
 This was expected, as any one tracer has no hope of measuring both of these parameters.
 Co-adding information from UV and $\Ha$ can break the degeneracy and begin to measure $\tauPSD$.
 With these single-$z$ data we do not find sharp constraints, though our posteriors are peaked towards medium-to-long timescales ($\tauPSD\gtrsim 20$ Myr at 95\%CL).
-This disfavors very short (white-noise-like) $\tauPSD\sim$ a few Myr, as expected if prompt feedback (e.g., from stellar winds and radiation) were the main driver of burstiness in high-$z$ galaxies.
+This disfavors very short (white-noise-like) $\tauPSD\sim$ a few Myr, as expected from prompt star formation and feedback (e.g., from stellar winds and radiation).
 We will return to measuring the timescale with data over multiple $z$ below, but we note that our findings so far align with the claims in \citet{Weisz12} and \citet{Endsley24_bursty} of burstiness on $\sim 30$ Myr timescales at $z\sim 0$ and 6, respectively, as well as with the cosmic noon study of \citet{Ciesla2024_bursty}, which found long $\sim 100$ Myr timescales for variability through the star-forming main sequence.
 The timescales may be different in line-emitting samples~\citep{RobertsBorsani25_burstiness} and in the LBG-selected sample we focus on.